Trailers and sidecars

 If you need to use a recovery service while towing, check whether it can recover a trailer.
 It’s a good idea to carry a spare wheel for your trailer and other equipment so that you can make minor repairs if necessary.

-Use your motorbike handbook to check the maximum size and noseweight of trailer that your machine can safely tow and how to attach a trailer to it.
+Use your motorcycle handbook to check the maximum size and noseweight of trailer that your machine can safely tow and how to attach a trailer to it.
 It’s important to follow these recommendations, otherwise you could damage your machine or cause an accident.

 Coupling and uncoupling a trailer